 Youth Advisory Group Facilitates Youth Circles to Talk about Factors that Impact Youth Mental Health

-Currently, our Youth Advisory Group, led by Annika Sahota, is hosting virtual and in-person dialogues with youth around the region to learn more about their insights on mental health and suggest strategies and priorities for our MHM Youth Initiatives.
-These will wrap-up in September 2022.
+In 2023, our Youth Advisory Group, led by Annika Sahota, hosted virtual and in-person dialogues with youth around the region to learn more about their insights on mental health and suggest strategies and priorities for our MHM of WA youth initiatives.
+The findings will inform our youth-focused activities for 2023 and beyond.